apache/pekko-connectors-kafka/docs/src/main/paradox/testing-testcontainers.md

 ## Testing with a Docker Kafka cluster from Java code

-The Alpakka Kafka testkit contains helper classes to start Kafka via Testcontainers.
+The Apache Pekko Connectors Kafka testkit contains helper classes to start Kafka via Testcontainers.
 Alternatively, you may use just Testcontainers, as it is designed to be used with JUnit and you can follow [their documentation](https://www.testcontainers.org/modules/kafka/) to start and stop Kafka.
 To start a single instance for many tests see [Singleton containers](https://www.testcontainers.org/test_framework_integration/manual_lifecycle_control/).

 The Testcontainers dependency must be added to your project explicitly.